Skip to content

 Handling User Actions

-1. A2UI JSON with an Action
+1. Define a Button with an Action

 {